Contribution of expert aggregation to temperature prediction part II: Second order bounds with sleeping experts

 \section{Conclusion}

+We believe that the major improvement due to the SEF lies in the fact that it made the BOA strategy more reactive without adding noise, on the contrary it outperformed BOA with regard to the RMSE and the $Q_{95}(|e|)$. $\text{BOA}^{s}$'s RMSE and $Q_{95}(|e|)$ are respectively statistically significantly lower than BOA's RMSE and $Q_{95}(|e|)$ for 36.4\% and 5.9\% of the station - lead time pairs.

+$\text{BOA}^{s}$ even significantly outperformed the best fixed convex combination of experts in hindsight for the RMSE and the $Q_{95}(|e|)$, something that BOA had not been able to achieve.

-We believe that the major improvement due to the SEF lies in the fact that it made the BOA strategy more reactive whilst keeping the same RMSE and having a $Q_{95}|e|$ $0.01$°C smaller.
-The SEF can also enable $\text{BOA}^{s}$ to largely improve forecasts for stations where temperature prediction is difficult such as in Chamonix.
-In particular the predictions of the mid-December event in Chamonix - presented in the special case study - for which BOA made several consecutive large prediction errors were improved by the SEF.
+We observed that the contribution of the SEF to EA depends on the station and the lead time, sometimes largely improving the forecasts and sometimes adding some noise.

+The SEF can help EA to largely improve forecasts of stations where temperature prediction is difficult such as in mountains.
+In particular the predictions of the December event in Chamonix - presented in the special case study - for which BOA made several consecutive large prediction errors were improved by the SEF.